Blak1908/FER-app/README.md

 # AI-Chatbot-Synthesis

-AI-Chatbot-Synthesis is a project I developed with a focus on creating an advanced conversational AI chatbot.
+AI-Chatbot-Synthesis is a project We developed with a focus on creating an advanced conversational AI chatbot.
 Leveraging the power of artificial intelligence and natural language processing, this chatbot provides intelligent responses and engages users in meaningful conversations.

 ## Project Overview